6 Key Differences Between Samaritan Ministries vs Medishare

 It’s really crowdfunding for health care.

-We’re becoming more accustomed to seeing more resources shared, whether it’s through Uber of sharing transportation, or Airbnb.
+We’re becoming more accustomed to seeing more resources shared, whether it’s through Uber sharing transportation or Airbnb.
 This gets back to the Acts II church of God’s kids taking care of one another.
-You’re correct, it’s not insurance in any way.
+You’re correct; it’s not insurance in any way.

 Samaritan Monthly Costs